-In order to prevent accidental channel change, the HX400's keypad may be locked.
+In order to prevent accidental channel change, the HX400IS's keypad may be locked.

-1. Hold down the key key to lock the keypad (except the PTT (3)), and keys) so that they are not accidentally changed.
+1. Hold down the keypad (except the PTT ((2)), sal, and keys) so that they are not accidentally changed.
 The "On" icon will appear next to the channel number on the display, indicating that the functions are locked.

-2. Hold down the key until the "On" icon disappears to unlock the radio.
+2. Hold down the (key until the "On" icon disappears to unlock the radio.